-In 2011 retail sales were falling.
+In 2011 customer counts were falling.
 With Masters planning to launch in spring 2011 Bunnings was already putting enormous pressure on the pricing in the category and posing a real threat to market share.
 It was no longer a case for growth, it was a battle for survival.

 The first step was internal.
 We created a film and a brand book so that staff could better understand the new positioning.

 A service-led brand reinvention was undertaken and a completely new way of talking to consumers was launched in early 2013.
 Cans of paint were removed from stores and replaced with project tables, a physical manifestation of the new ‘What’s Your Next Project?’ positioning and a place for staff to work with customers on their projects.

 At the end of 2013 a brand tracking study showed great leaps in key brand metrics and demonstrated our strategy was working.